Metro Manila Subway: Future

-Phase 2 (extensions to Bulacan and Cavite)
+Phase 2 and 3 (extensions to Caloocan, Bulacan, Cavite, and Laguna)

 In the 2023 plan, when the government approves the 194 flagship infrastructure projects, the subway's extension will lead to Bulacan and Cavite.
 The two routes will cover approximately 40 km.
 Also included in the plan is a 4 km extension to Asia World, which will connect to the Paranaque Integrated Terminal Exchange (PITX) and its namesake LRT-1 station.
 The planned extensions are under study and are expected to be financed by the Asian Development Bank (ADB) under the Infrastructure Preparation and Innovation Facility.

+As part of their contract to create a study for the Greater Capital Railways project, South Korean engineering firm Dohwa Engineering Co.
+Ltd. revealed that the initial scope of the MMSP Phase 2 is divided into 3 projects: a North extension from East Valenzuela station to Langit Road in Caloocan, a south extension from FTI station to Governor's Drive in Dasmariñas, Cavite, and an airport spur extension from the NAIA Terminal 3 station to PITX.
+Meanwhile, Phase 3 of the project is dubbed "Closing the Loop", where an extension from Phase 2 will lead to the new north and south termini having an interchange with the NSCR in both Bulacan and Laguna.

 Planned expansions

 In February 2023, the DOTr announced a collaboration with JICA to add more subways.
 At the time, transportation secretary Jaime Bautista said that the subways would be expanded to Cavite, and he also said there would be three to four lines.
 Although it is in the planning stage, it was announced during the state visit of President Marcos to Japan.
 In the following year, JICA also said there will be future subways, and this time, they also conducted a study for a 30-year railway master plan for the Greater Capital Region.

+In January 2026, the DOTr awarded a South Korean-Japanese joint venture, made up of Dohwa Engineering Co.
+Ltd. and Nippon Koei Co.
+Ltd., a contract to create a comprehensive study for the Greater Capital Railway master plan, which includes both Phase 2 and Phase 3 of the Metro Manila Subway.